About the Program:

 Location: Property must be located in the City of Oakland.

-Eligible Properties: Any owner occupied or vacant single family dwelling, including condos, townhomes and live work units.
+Eligible Properties: Owner occupied or vacant single family dwellings, including detached, condos, townhomes and live work units.
 Purchase price cannot exceed $1,305,000.
 A satisfactory General Home Inspection is required and the home must meet basic health and safety requirements.

 Other Requirements: Buyers must contribute 3% of the purchase price from their own funds to pay for down payment or closing costs.
 Some exceptions for Section 8 buyers and very low income apply.
 Gift funds do not count towards the required buyer contribution.

 Interest Rate: 3.0% simple